Lossiplatsi tänav-3, Pühajõe küla, Toila vald, Ida-Viru maakond

-The Oru Park and grand palace in the beautiful valley of the River Pühajõgi was built by Grigori Jelissejev – one of the wealthiest men in the 19th century Russia.
-In 1935, three Estonian industrialists bought the palace and park, and gave it to President Päts as a gift for his summer residence.
-The palace was totally destroyed during the Second World War.
+Oru Park and the grand palace in the beautiful valley of the River Pühajõgi was built by Grigori Jelissejev – one of the wealthiest men in 19th century Russia.
+In 1935, three Estonian industrialists bought the palace and park, and gifted it to President Päts to be used as his summer residence.
+The palace was destroyed during the Second World War.

-Today you can walk in the well-marked and well-maintained park, look at various species of trees and shrubs, explore Hõbeallika (Silver Spring) Cave, as well as enjoy the sea view and the sunset from Swallow's Nest.
+Today, you can walk in the well-marked and well-maintained park, look at various species of trees and shrubs, explore Hõbeallika (Silver Spring) Cave, as well as enjoy the sea view and the sunset from the Swallow's Nest.

-Interesting fact: Oru Park Promenade organised annually in August has become a tradition.
+Good to know: Oru Park Promenade, organised annually in August, has become a tradition.